 Before you begin, it’s important to know about the high-level concepts of drainage design.
 There can be many goals, but these are the 3 biggest goals drainage designers typically seek to achieve:

-- Stormwater control & flood protection: Without proper drainage, heavy rains can overwhelm systems, causing runoff, flooding, erosion, and property damage.
+- Stormwater control and flood protection: Without proper drainage, heavy rains can overwhelm systems, causing runoff, flooding, erosion, and property damage.
+Inadequate drainage can also lead to road surface erosion and weakened subgrades, resulting in mass failures.

 - Environmental stewardship: Good design helps reduce pollution (by filtering runoff), protect streams, and manage peak flows.

-- Resilience & adaptation: With climate change increasing storm intensity and variability, drainage systems need to be robust and flexible.
+- Resilience and adaptation: With climate change increasing storm intensity and variability, drainage systems need to be robust and flexible.

 As you survey a site, you will want to pay attention to these key details…